Hiking and walking through Las Alpujarras

 Here you can visit the 17th century church, which has a very beautiful altarpiece.
 You will also find a fountain and a public laundry from the same period, which have recently been restored.
 The route begins along a narrow road which runs from Almegijar to Notaez.
 After about 900 metres, take the dirt track which leads off on the left.

-Follow a gently rising slope which leads to the highway from Almegiar to Castaras (A-7208), and which passes through the captivating countryside of the valley of the Guadalfeo River and the vineyards of the Sierra de La Contraviesa.
+Follow a gently rising slope which leads to the road from Almegiar to Castaras (A-7208), and which passes through the captivating countryside of the Guadalfeo River valley and the vineyards of the Sierra de La Contraviesa.

 La Cuesta - Almegijar